 - How can knowledge about the quantities and distribution of different types of electronic waste be improved?
 (Because estimates such as the ratio of household and industrial waste are currently only rough estimates, which emphasizes the problem).

 - How can the reparability of electronic equipment be promoted?
 For example, how far does the announced EU law on the “right to repair” go?
 How can the causes of obsolescence be better researched, beyond stereotypes?

 - How can local initiatives be fostered to empower users?

-- How can global solidarity be built, how can initiatives learn from each other?
+- How can global solidarity be built, and how can initiatives learn from each other?